 Calculating Personal Liability Coverage

 Ideally, renters would protect up to what all of their assets are worth in personal liability coverage.
-Current assets aren’t even all renters need to worry about, as future earnings can be garnished if a judgment is issued as a result of a lawsuit.
-While it’s difficult to provide a figure that works for everyone, $300,000 is a commonly chosen coverage maximum in renters insurance policies that should protect most renters adequately.
+However, current assets aren’t even all one needs to worry about, as future earnings can be garnished if a judgment is issued as a result of a lawsuit.
+While it’s difficult to provide a figure that works for everyone, $300,000 is a commonly chosen coverage maximum in renters insurance policies that should protect most people adequately.
 For those who want to be cautious because they frequently host social gatherings and have highly valuable assets, maximums go up to $500,000 or more.
 Beyond that, an umbrella policy could add an additional $1,000,000 in personal liability protection.

 Medical Payments to Others